dustinpfister/blog_posts/_posts/threejs-getting-started.md

 ### 2.1 - Using request Animation loop with a update and movement FPS rate

 For a basic animation loop example I then took the source code for the general overview example that I start this post with, and just added an animation loop function at the end.
 There are a number of things that I could do inside the body of the animation loop function, but because this is a getting started post for now I am just updating the instance of [THREE.Euler](/2021/04/28/threejs-euler/) stored at the [rotation property of the mesh object](/2022/04/08/threejs-object3d-rotation/) to create a simple rotation effect.

+For this animation loop example I have two values for FPS, one of which will be used to set the target rate at which the update method will be called.
+The other FPS rate is used to update the rate at which a frame value will be stepped that will be used to update the state of things in the update method.
+This allows for me to set the rate at which the update method is called at a low rate as only about 12 frames per second, while updating the frame rate that is used to update state at a rate that is say 30 frames per second.
+For certian projects in which I am doing something in real time in a web page I might want to make a user interface that will allow the user to adjust the rate at which updating happens to allow them to set how much CPU overhead they would like to use or not.

 ```js
 (function () {